-Nevertheless, the ethical behavior of individuals and their organizations is extremely important, if not essential, for an organization's long-term integrity and to build an environment of trust.
+Thermal Insulation and Protection System for Underground Pipes and Tanks nization's long-term integrity and to build an environment of trust.
 Both the individual and an organization's reputation (its brand value) is based on trust and integrity.
 The role of top leadership in setting the tone and modeling ethical behavior (what one does, not just what one says) is critical in making ethics part of the organizational culture, creating a trust environment, and ensuring ethical behavior is an ongoing requirement.
 Remember, trust is built slowly, one day at a time, but can be destroyed in a matter of moments.